Travel insurance pre existing conditions

 Will I have to pay an extra premium?

 Not always.
-Many travel insurers have standard policies that will include cover for a set number of pre-existing medical conditions at no extra cost.
+Many travel insurance providers have standard policies that will include cover for a set number of pre-existing medical conditions at no extra cost.
 The important thing is to disclose any condition so that if you do need to pay extra or get additional documentation to prove you are fit to travel you can.

 If you’ve had a serious injury or illness such as heart conditions or cancer it is likely that you will need to get specialist cover and this will require you to pay an extra premium.